 Both state and federal firearm violations are treated as serious crimes.
 Your weapon will be taken away, but you can get it back by understanding the process and seeing if you qualify under the factors listed above.

 A Collin County firearm offense attorney from Rosenthal & Wadas can assess your situation and see if getting your weapon back is an option in your case.
 We have the skills and experience to handle even the most complex weapons charges.
+If you do not have the option to get your weapon back we suggest checking out https://outdoorempire.com/best-308-rifles-reviewed/ to purchase a new one.
 To learn more about your rights after being charged with a weapons offense, contact us today.
 Give us a call at (972) 369-0577 to schedule a free consultation.